-I’ll also be flying off to:
+I’ll be heading off to:

 - ZRH – Zurich, Switzerland

-- DOH – Doha, Qatar (turnaround)
+- DOH – Doha, Qatar (Turnaround)

 P.s.
 Follow me on Instagram & Twitter for more day-to-day updates of where I am in the world! 🙂